 - Download an abridged digital copy of Note Well [PDF, 131Kb]

 - Download NB is for Note Well [PDF, 115 Kb]

 - Download NB is for Note Bene [PDF, 145 Kb]

 Devised by artist Mónica Rivas Velásquez with contributions from artists Jo Addison, Meera Chauda, Natasha Kidd, Matthew Pountney and Jessica Thom.

-Developed to support teaching staff working within a broad range of SEN and mainstream educational settings visiting the gallery on independent visits.
+Developed to support teaching staff working within a broad range of SEND and mainstream educational settings visiting the gallery on independent visits.
 PLATFORM is an invitation to you and your group to explore Tate Britain and Tate Modern through activities which aim to encourage active exploration, open-ended experimentation and individual pupil choice.

 PLATFORM contains a number of individual possibilities within it that you are welcome to use singly or as multiple simultaneous platforms as your visit unfolds.
 All the platforms can be used with your group straight away or activated further by making copies for each student before your visit so they can cut, make holes, stick and write directly onto them.

-Designed by artists Jo Addison and Natasha Kidd.
+Devised by artists Jo Addison and Natasha Kidd.

 This resource consists of 40 separate cards.
-These offer visual and written prompts to encourage enquiry and deeper understanding around some of the key concepts and principles in Boettis work: order and disorder, work and play, collaboration, the passing of time and duality.
+These offer visual and written prompts to encourage enquiry and deeper understanding around some of the key concepts and principles in Boetti’s work: order and disorder, work and play, collaboration, the passing of time and duality.
 Conceived as a starting point, this resource can be distributed, shuffled and added to.
 You are encouraged to think, look harder, raise questions, mimic, draw links and find difference.

 This is an exceptional opportunity for you and your colleagues to explore the unique resources, displays and exhibitions at Tate Britain and Tate Modern in a bespoke Inset designed exclusively for you.